KQIK (AM)

 KQIK (1230 AM) was an American radio station licensed to serve the community of Lakeview, Oregon.
 The station, which began broadcasting in 1956, was owned by Joseph E. Kalisek.

 Programming

 As of 1 November 2011, KQIK is silent pending the signing of a lease for the station's studio and transmitter location.
 KQIK normally broadcasts a country music format branded as "K-Country 1230" and including programming from both Citadel Media and Dial Global.
 Syndicated music programming includes America's Grand Ole Opry Weekend from Westwood One.

-In addition to its music programming, KQIK airs high school football games and select other sporting events featuring the Lakeview High School Honkers as a member of the Table Rock Sports Network.
-KQIK airs University of Oregon Ducks football as a member of the Oregon Sports Network.
+In addition to its music programming, KQIK aired high school football games and select other sporting events featuring the Lakeview High School Honkers as a member of the Table Rock Sports Network.
+KQIK aired University of Oregon Ducks football as a member of the Oregon Sports Network.

 History

 This station began regular operations on December 5, 1956, broadcasting with 250 watts of power on a frequency of 1230 kHz.
 Assigned the legal call sign KQIK, the station was originally owned and operated by Pacific Northwest Radio, Inc. KQIK was authorized to increase the power of its daytime signal to 1,000 watts beginning in 1967.

 KQIK was acquired by Lake County Communications, Inc., on April 1, 1974.
 From the late 1960s through the late 1970s, the station aired a middle of the road music format with 10 to 12 hours of country music programming each week.

 In August 1984, Lake County Communications, Inc., reached an agreement to sell this station to KQIK, Ltd. The deal was approved by the FCC on October 9, 1984, and the transaction was consummated on November 25, 1985.

 In May 1993, KQIK, Ltd., reached an agreement to sell this station to New Start Enterprises, Inc. The deal was approved by the FCC on June 30, 1993, and the transaction was consummated on October 10, 1994.
 The new owners had the Federal Communications Commission change the station's call sign to KRIT on October 21, 1994.
 This change would prove short-lived as the station was reassigned the KQIK call sign by the FCC on November 7, 1994.

 In December 1998, New Start Enterprises, Inc., reached an agreement to transfer the broadcast license for this station to the Clause Charitable Remainder Trust.
 The deal was approved by the FCC on April 9, 1999, and the transaction was consummated on June 14, 1999.

 In August 2003, the Clause Charitable Remainder Trust (Beverly J. Clause, trustee) reached an agreement to sell this station and FM sister station KQIK-FM to Crystal Clear Broadcasting Company, Inc., for a combined sale price of $118,000.
 The deal was approved by the FCC on October 17, 2003, and the transaction was consummated on December 10, 2003.
 At the time of the sale, both stations broadcast country music formats.